The Powerful Meaning Of Isaiah 53:5 (by his wounds we are healed)

 Transgressions are willful and rebellious sins that humankind has committed.
 Our rebellion is what caused Christ’s wounds.
 He did not deserve this, but willingly took on the punishment that we deserved.

-He Was Crushed For Our Iniquities Meaning
+He Was Crushed For Our Iniquities” Explained

 The next part of this verse further paints this disturbing picture.
 He was crushed, or bruised, for our iniquities.